Business Compliance12 min read28 April 2026

 MOM — Ministry of Manpower

-Hidden Costs Most SMEs Overlook
+Hidden Costs Most SMEs Miss

 • Legal representation for a PDPC investigation: S$5,000 to S$50,000

-• Engaging an accountant to rectify overdue tax filings: S$2,000 to S$10,000
+• Accountant to fix overdue tax filings: S$2,000 to S$10,000

 • Safety consultant to address MOM findings: S$3,000 to S$15,000